cosmos/ibc-rs/ibc-clients/ics07-tendermint/cw-contract/README.md

 # `ibc-client-tendermint-cw` crate

-This crate showcases how to reuse `ibc-rs` light clients as a [CosmWasm contract](https://github.com/cosmos/ibc/blob/main/spec/client/ics-008-wasm-client/README.md) utilizing the `ibc-client-cw` crate.
+This crate showcases how to reuse an `ibc-rs` light client as a [CosmWasm contract](https://github.com/cosmos/ibc/blob/main/spec/client/ics-008-wasm-client/README.md) utilizing the `ibc-client-cw` crate.